SpaceCadetAlba/NMP-Evaluation-Method/README.md

 # NMP Evaluation Method

 This repository is associated with the publication "A DAW-based approach to immersive audio system evaluation in Network Music Performance contexts".
 This paper was presented at the 2023 AES International Conference on Spatial and Immersive Audio.

+If you have any queries or suggestions please do not hesitate to contact me at patrick.cairns@york.ac.uk

 # Summary